marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Aimbot Neural Network &#x1F537;
 * **Trained by neural network (NN) with customizable predictions and dynamic speed settings**
-* Select which FPS game you will use (Ex: Fortnite, CombatArms, or League_of_Legends)
+* Select which FPS game you will use
 * Engine-Aim with colored models:
   * Hook into the half-life game engine to use actual game data to auto-aim without altering gaming files
   * Modifies memory of RAM half-life runs on